sliuqin/AFFiNE/SECURITY.md

 We welcome you to provide us with bug reports via and email at [security@toeverything.info](mailto:security@toeverything.info).
 We expect your report to contain at least the following for us to evaluate and reproduce:

-1. Using platform and version, for example:
+1. Using platform and version, for example11111:

    - macos arm64 0.12.0-canary-202402220729-0868ac6
    - app.affine.pro 0.12.0-canary-202402220729-0868ac6